Aroha Bridge: Production

 Aroha Bridge was originally entitled Hook Ups, and began as a webcomic by Jessica Hansell, also known as Coco Solid, which was first published in 2011 by the music magazine Volume.
 Hansell was asked to create a comic by the editor of Volume, Sam Wicks.
 It was then developed into a ten-part short web animation, which debuted on The New Zealand Herald website.
 Before being fully greenlit as an animated series with support by NZ On Air's Brenda Leeuwenberg, with the show airing on Māori Television.

 The series had been renamed following concerns by fans who would google up the original title and would instead find pornography under the same title.
-The title was chosen "because it's a big part of the show, in terms of geography, their suburb, their whanau" according to Hansell.
+The title was chosen "because it's a big part of the show, in terms of geography, their suburb, their whānau" according to Hansell.
 The inclusion of words in the Māori language in a naturalistic format was part of the ethos of the show, Hansell stated that the show's team wanted to make Māoridom a "natural, braided thing".
 In addition, the new name of the show was a reference to Māngere Bridge, where Hansell had grown up.
 The show's location is inspired by Māngere Bridge during the 1980s and 1990s, but additionally has "DNA from Porirua and Newtown and the Waikato."
-The was described by Hansell as a "Frankenstein beast of all of my friends, family, and me – showing that everyone is connected whether we like it or not", and that the characters were all a tiny part of her.
+It was described by Hansell as a "Frankenstein beast of all of my friends, family, and me – showing that everyone is connected whether we like it or not", and that the characters were all a tiny part of her.